As budget travellers, we’re always on the hunt for a bargain, and boy did we find one at the Days Inn, Gretna Green.

 If you need a cheap stopover on your way to Scotland or a base to explore the local area, the Days Inn at Gretna is fine.

 The hotel does have accessible and premier rooms, but we can’t comment because we didn’t see them.

 Days Inn have numerous promotions, they are part of the Wyndham Hotels group who have a rewards program for regular guests.

-For the best deals, check their official website: Days Inn Hotels
+For the best deals, check the Tripadvisor UK website: Days Inn Hotels